rmourey26/onyx/README.md

 Welcome to the official open-source frontend and orchestration layer for the Kronova Asset Intelligence ecosystem.

-Although much of this extensive codebase is production ready, this is a work in progress.
-For example, the Pro monthly subscription is functional, however the remaining Subscriptions need to be created within Stripe and properly configured with their respective price IDs.
+Although much of this codebase is production ready, this is a work in progress.
+Currently access is free but the Pro monthly subscription is functional for developers looking to fork this and or see a working Stripe integration.
+Our Stripe checkout session is configured to send an email invoice rather than process payment for Pro monthly sub.
+The remaining subscriptions are not created in our Stripe account and thus non-functional.
 A comprehensive TODO list will be added soon.

 So what is this?
 A Next.js 16 application designed to orchestrate Real-World Asset (RWA) tokenization, run complex AI Agent workflows, and manage an OAuth 2.1 MCP server.
 It includes our comprehensive 44-field asset schema and a library of integrated AI tools, fundamental voice-ops, and more out of the box.

 ---